greenhousestereo/greenhousestereo/index.md

 ![sydneybio]({{ site.url }}{{ site.baseurl }}/assets/images/memberphotos/sydneybio.png){: .align-left}{:height="220px" width="220px"}

 Sydney is the reluctant, official photographer and occasional fill-in rehearsal bassist for Green House Stereo.
+She is also in charge of all Green House Stereo marketing and social media presence.
 She believes her bio is entirely too boring.

 * * *